inkyblackness/ss-specs/media/Bitmaps.md

 ### Private Palette

 The format also allows for an optional palette, which is specific for the bitmap.
-If an image has no private palette, then this entry is not present and the chunk data ends directly after the pixel data.
+If an image has no private palette, then this entry is not present and the resource data ends directly after the pixel data.
 Without a private palette, the colours of the bitmap are context specific.
 See [Palettes](Palettes.md) for more information.

 Private palettes are used for the splash screens at the beginning of the game, where nothing else is shown.
-The ```Private palette offset``` in the bitmap header specifies the absolute offset *from the beginning* of the chunk to the private palette entry.
-This means in case of a chunk with a directory, this offset measures across the previous chunk blocks as well.
+The ```Private palette offset``` in the bitmap header specifies the absolute offset *from the beginning* of the resource to the private palette entry.
+This means in case of a compound resource, this offset measures across the previous resource blocks as well.

 **Private Palette** (772 bytes)